Welcome to DREAM

-The DREAM - Merrimack Chapter is a student group focused on building pride and community.
-We promote disability awareness through events, trainings and sharing our stories, and we support one another through mentorship.
+DREAM’s Merrimack Chapter is a student group focused on building pride and community in disability awareness through events, training, mentorship and sharing our stories.

-DREAM stands for Disability Rights Education Activism and Mentorship, see more information about DREAM below.
-The DREAM - Merrimack Chapter is led by students, for students.
-We would love for you to join us and help us promote pride and community!
-The group’s staff advisor is Mo John (Accessibility Services Specialist) and the group’s student leaders are the following:
+DREAM stands for Disability Rights Education Activism and Mentorship, and our Merrimack Chapter is led by students, for students.
+We would love for you to join us and help us promote pride and community.
+To learn more, please read below and send an email to firstname.lastname@example.org.

 A National Program